 Southern offers limitless opportunities for getting involved.
 Thanks to students with good ideas and the drive to get things done, the university hosts more than 50 clubs, societies, associations, and ministries — all open to new members with similar interests, skills, or just plain curiosity.
-If you would like to join any of these student organizations, either stop by booths at the Organization Showcase each fall or contact Student Services in the student center to be put in touch with a club officer.
+If you would like to join any of these student organizations, either stop by booths at the Organization Showcase each fall or contact Student Development in the student center to be put in touch with a club officer.
 If you have an idea for a new club, visit Kari Shultz in the Student Life and Activities office.

 Starting a Student Organization

 Serving as an officer of a student organization not only adds to a student’s leadership experience, but also makes a contribution to the university’s overall social atmosphere.
 Some of the responsibilities of running a club include collecting dues, raising funds, organizing social events, submitting forms, and planning community service opportunities.

 Students interested in starting a new club must complete and submit a registration form along with the organization’s constitution and by-laws by the semester deadline.
 Pick up the registration form and ask questions in the Student Life and Activities office.
 Find out more in the Student Organization Handbook.

 Accounting & Finance Club

 The SAU Accounting and Finance Club facilitates student's pursuit to gain valuable experience in preparation for future careers in financial management.

 To provide students with opportunities for growth in the areas of professional development, social activities, and community service, to share the love of Christ in various ways and thereby provide opportunities of spiritual growth.
 To motivate and encourage each other in Christ and fellow allied health professions.